 You are encouraged to consult the Center for Disease Control to verify which vaccinations are recommended for prolonged stay abroad: http://wwwnc.cdc.gov/travel/destinations/list.htm.
 Remember to consider any travels you might want to undertake while abroad for the summer session.
-If you prefer to talk to someone in person about the currently recommended immunizations, you can visit the Student Health Center on campus, or call Travel Health of Williamsburg, or consult with a physician in your area who has some expertise concerning immunizations for international travel.
+If you prefer to talk to someone in person about the currently recommended immunizations, you can visit the Student Health Center on campus, or call Travel Health of Williamsburg at (757) 220-9008 (located at 287 McLaws Circle), or consult with a physician in your area who has some expertise concerning immunizations for international travel.